davidbudzynski/davidbudzynski.github.io/_drafts/mini-pc.md

 ### The setup

 I connected the mini PC to my TV using an HDMI cable.
-I also connected a USB dongle to a remote-like keyboard and touchpad combo.
+I also connected a USB dongle to a remote-like keyboard and trackpad combo.
 The Internet connection is provided by cable to one of two ethernet ports.
 There is WiFi6 and Bluetooth 5.2 support but I don't use them.

-## desktop replacement options
+## Desktop replacement alternatives

-## ssf pcs
+### ssf pcs

 [1]: https://www.amazon.co.uk/Windows-3750H-TRIGKEY-S3-Graphics/dp/B09MFKZFYG